 promoted and supported by

-NEWS - Updates and information will be posted here
+NEWS - News concerning the School will be posted here

 MOTIVATION - New large scale intense laser facilities with unique specifications will be soon coming on-line, capable of laser intensities never achieved before.
 At the same time, a number of dedicated laser installations are being built or upgraded across the world to enter new regimes of laser-matter interaction for particle acceleration and applications to generation of radiation.
 In this rapidly evolving context there is a compelling need of advanced training for the community of young researchers involved in the various aspects of this research, requiring theoretical, numerical and experimental skills.